Woodlands, Singapore: Neighbourhood layout

 There are three constituencies in the town, and nine neighbourhoods (N1 to N9) within the Woodlands vicinity made up primarily of Woodlands, Marsiling, Woodgrove and Admiralty.
 Woodlands Square serves as the town centre while adjacent neighbourhood centres also offer a variety of commercial activities.
 Integrated development plans including Kampung Admiralty (Admiralty Village) were officially launched in April 2014.

 Of all the estates, Woodgrove is the smallest in size, located towards the southwest end of the town.
-Woodgrove houses most of the private housing in Woodlands, consisting of high-rise condominiums, and landed properties.
+Woodgrove houses most of the private housing in Woodlands, consisting of high-rise condominiums and landed properties.
 Woodgrove lies in between the estates of Marsiling and Woodlands.

 Marsiling, Woodlands, Woodgrove and Admiralty all together form Woodlands New Town.

 Facilities

 Woodlands is diverse during the day and well lit at night.
-Shops, eateries, and commercial zones are evenly spread through the town, with bus and transit routes operating till close to midnight.
+Shops, eateries, and commercial zones are evenly spread through the town, with bus and transit routes operating past midnight.

 Divisions within estates are being rapidly modernised and modelled for Singapore's standards; playgrounds, communal gardens, sheltered pavements, multi-level parking lots, barbecue-pits, recreational facilities (such as tennis courts) and trees are found nearly everywhere.

 Parks

 With the modernising process outpacing the preservation of its past, Marsiling Park (formerly Woodlands Town Garden) keeps a clear and simple agenda, to bring greenery in the right ambience with the mixture of the local ethnicities.
-The theme of the park revolves around the Malay and Chinese culture, and winding through the park is Sungei Mandai Kechil, the river that extends into a lake within the park.
+The theme of the park revolves around the Malay and Chinese cultures, and winding through the park is Sungei Mandai Kechil, the river that extends into a lake within the park.
 Marsiling Park is located near to the Woodlands Checkpoint, in the Marsiling estate.

 To the east of this area, bordering the polytechnic is Admiralty Park, a 27-hectare national park much of which is covered in mangrove.
 The most recent riverine park which opened in phases is the Woodlands Waterfront Park.
 It has engaged a lot of residents, especially those staying in northern Singapore.
 It is also linked to Admiralty Park and a 25 km Northern Explorer Park Connector Network.

 Mandai Tekong Park, located at Woodlands Avenue 5, is a lawned park among residential areas consisting of a fenced off court for ball games & benches with a running track.

 Vista Park is located at Woodlands Drive 16 among residential areas.
 It is a park situated at a walking distance to Vista Point and consists of playgrounds and running tracks for recreational purposes.